 Canada is one of the most oil and gas-rich countries in the world and the oil and gas industry is important for the Canadian economy.
 Not only does it make a significant contribution to Canada’s GDP, but it is also a large employment sector, especially in provinces known for their oil and gas production.

 In this article, we have collated key statistics on the oil and gas industry in Canada.
-We look at the current situation as well as what the future may hold for the industry as people in Canada and across the world look for greener alternatives.
+We look at the current situation of the industry as well as what the future may hold for the Canadian oil and gas industry as people in Canada and across the world look for greener alternatives.

 Oil and Gas Industry Statistics for Canadians